nbeversl/lms-boulez-theme/readme.md

 This repository is a fork of the "Default" theme for Logitech Media Server, provided as provided as a convenience for installing the Boulez frontend.
 It is identical to the contents of [Default](https://github.com/Logitech/slimserver/tree/public/8.0/HTML/Default), except:

 - index.html is modified to provide a container to bootstrap the React app
-- Default theme HTML is removed from the frontend
+- unneeded HTML and PERL templating is stripped from the landing page
 - the addition of `main.js`, the React app itself
 - a few needed icons and graphics in the `/html` folder